Nick Cave is the latest to weigh in on censoring of 'Fairytale of New York'

 “It is a song that has lost its truth, its honour and integrity — a song that has knelt down and allowed the BBC to do its grim and sticky business,” he stated.

-Whatever you think of his thoughts on the matter, we respect Cave’s opinion just a tad more than British loser Laurence Fox’s.
+Whatever you think of his thoughts on the matter, we respect the opinion of Nick Cave about The Pogues’ song just a tad more than British loser Laurence Fox’s.

 Regardless, Cave has been quite clear about his own “problematic lyrics,” writing that “flawed as they may be, the souls of the songs must be protected at all costs.”